grpc/proposal/A88-xds-data-error-handling.md

 we will continue using the previously cached resource if we have one.

-For the resource timer, the behavior will depend on the presence of the "resource_timer_indicates_transient_failure" server feature in the bootstrap configuration.
+For the resource timer, the behavior will depend on the presence of the "resource_timer_is_transient_error" server feature in the bootstrap configuration.
 If that server feature is present, then when the timer fires, we will call `OnTransientError()` with a status code of UNAVAILABLE.
 If the server feature is *not* present, then when the timer fires, we will call `OnServerDataError()` with a status code of NOT_FOUND.
 In either case, since we use this timer only when we do